Equitable coloring of large bipartite graphs: Introduction

 \begin{theorem} For every $\zeta>\frac{41}{2}$, there exists $c_{\ref{thm:main}}=c_{\ref{thm:main}}(\zeta)\in\mathbb{N}$ such that every bipartite graph $G$ with $\Delta(G)\ge c_{\ref{thm:main}}$ and $|V(G)|\ge \zeta\Delta(G)$ satisfies $ \chi_e(G)\le \left\lceil \Delta(G)/2\right\rceil+1. $ \end{theorem}

-\Cref{thm:main} complements the results of Bollobás and Guy~\cite{bollobas1983equitable} and Lih and Wu~\cite{lih1996equitable} by showing that, under a linear lower bound on the order, every bipartite graph satisfies an upper bound of the form $ \chi_e(G)\le \left\lceil \Delta(G)/2\right\rceil+1, $ where the leading term $\Delta(G)/2$ is best possible for upper bounds stated solely in terms of $\Delta(G)$ for bipartite graphs.
-Moreover, our result yields an $O(|V(G)|^2)$-time algorithm for constructing such a coloring.
+\Cref{thm:main} complements the results of Bollobás and Guy~\cite{bollobas1983equitable} and Lih and Wu~\cite{lih1996equitable} by showing that, under a linear lower bound on the order, every bipartite graph satisfies an upper bound of the form $\chi_e(G)\le \left\lceil \Delta(G)/2\right\rceil+1.$ Moreover, our result yields an $O(|V(G)|^2)$-time algorithm for constructing such a coloring.